gungorbudak/seten-cli/README.md

     optional arguments:
       -h, --help  show this help message and exit
-      -c C        is a path to the collections directory that stores GMT formatted gene collection files (default: resources/collections)
       -o O        is a path to the output directory that stores results (default: output)
       -i I        is the zero-based index of the score column in a BED file